 True low-rise tights.

 Not all low-rise tights are created equally.
 Most of them are just low-rise enough to squeeze and push in all the wrong places.
-That was until Hipstik revolutionized low-rise tights.
+That was until Hipstik revolutionized low-rise tights to be waistband free.
 If you look at the picture, you can see the difference.
 A lower squeeze versus resting on the hips.

 Putting on itchy, stiff tights is a nightmare.
 Tights and pantyhose should be soft and smooth.
 Hosiery with a high denier means comfort and durability.
 Look for high denier tights and pantyhose when looking for quality.